mdanda2000/Portfolio-2023/README.md

-# Portfolio-2023
-My Technical Writing Portfolio
+# Matthew Danda's Technical Writing Portfolio

 This repository contains samples of my work as a Software Technical Writer.

-Please note that a substantional portion of my work is marked as "Company Confidential", and thus I cannot share.
+I wrote all the content within these samples.
+Please note that I did NOT perform the page layout and design.

-All the samples in this repository are shareable and thus fully cleared for public consumption.
+All items are shareable and otherwise fully cleared for public consumption.

+A substantial portion of my work consists of User Guides and Configuration Guides that are, unfortunately, marked as Company Confidential.
+As a result, they are not represented in this portfolio.